 Eastern Economic Association (EEA) annual conference on February 25, 2019 in New York City.

-• Green Behaviors and Preferences among College Students (Sierra Arral (Student), Veronica Cheng (Student), and Jimena González-Ramírez)
+• Green Behaviors and Preferences among University Students (Sierra Arral (Student), Veronica Cheng (Student), and Jimena González-Ramírez)

 • Understanding Climate Change on Campus: Knowledge, News Credibility, and a Green Fee (Heyi Cheng (Student) and Jimena González-Ramírez)